 "Mesa Public Schools' first priority is the safety and security of our students," the statement reads.
 "The behavior and actions of Jamie Tellez while driving a district bus were inexcusable."

 The statement goes on to say that the district has recommended the termination of Tellez.
 That cannot happen until the Mesa School Board's next meeting, which will take place on October 22nd.

 Tellez had been driving for Mesa Public Schools since September 2018.
-The bus driver is on unpaid administrative leave until the next school board meeting.
+The bus driver was on unpaid administrative leave until Tuesday, when Tellez was fired at a governing board meeting.